wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

      - type: The entity type.
 This specification only defines the "ext" type.

-     - name: A required US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines a major namespace of a WHEP protocol extension.
+     - name: A required ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines a major namespace of a WHEP protocol extension.
 The value MAY also be an industry name or organization name.

-     - other: Any US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines the sub-namespace (which MAY be further broken down in namespaces delimited by colons) as needed to uniquely identify an WHEP protocol extension.
+     - other: Any ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines the sub-namespace (which MAY be further broken down in namespaces delimited by colons) as needed to uniquely identify an WHEP protocol extension.

 Relevant Ancillary Documentation: